eugeis/ee-mdd/documentation/gui-documentation.md

 Angular comes with a handy option for creating custom html-elements called [directive](https://docs.angularjs.org/guide/directive).
 These directives are used to include templates for the views.
-Each view is represented by a <ee-view>-element, which is defined in View.js:
+Each view is represented by a ee-view-element, which is defined in View.js:

 ```javascript
 	app.directive("eeView", function() {